AI Doomsday Theory Is a Massive Short Play

 From “Ghost GDP” to “Abundance GDP”

-“Abundance GDP” does not require nominal incomes to surge.
+“Abundance GDP” doesn’t require nominal incomes to surge.
 It requires prices to fall faster than incomes decline.
 If AI lowers the cost of essential services for many people, real household gains rise—even if wage growth slows.
-Productivity gains don’t vanish; they’re passed through as lower prices.
+Productivity gains don’t vanish; they manifest as lower prices.

-This may explain why, over the past 70+ years, productivity growth has consistently outpaced wage growth:
+This may help explain why productivity has consistently outpaced wage growth for over 70 years:

-The internet, electricity, mass manufacturing, and antibiotics all delivered new ways to scale output and cut costs—though the processes were disruptive and volatile.
-Yet in hindsight, these shifts permanently raised living standards.
+The internet, electricity, mass manufacturing, and antibiotics all delivered new ways to scale output and slash costs—despite being deeply disruptive and volatile.
+Yet in hindsight, these changes permanently raised living standards.

-A society that spends less time navigating cumbersome systems and paying for redundant services is functionally richer.
+A society that spends less time navigating bureaucratic systems and paying for redundant services is functionally richer.

 Labor Markets Are Restructuring—Not Disappearing

-A core concern is that AI disproportionately impacts white-collar employment—the very engine of discretionary spending and housing demand.
-This is true—and a legitimate concern, especially against today’s backdrop of extreme inequality.
+A core concern is that AI disproportionately impacts white-collar employment—the very segment that fuels discretionary consumption and housing demand.
+This is true—and a legitimate concern, especially amid already extreme inequality.

 Yet AI faces greater hurdles in physical-world dexterity and human identity.
-Skilled trades, hands-on healthcare, advanced manufacturing, and experience-driven sectors retain structural demand.
+Skilled trades, hands-on healthcare, advanced manufacturing, and experience-driven industries retain structural demand.
 In many cases, AI augments—not replaces—these roles.

 More importantly, AI lowers the barrier to entrepreneurship.
-When one person can automate accounting, marketing, support, and programming tasks, launching small-scale ventures becomes dramatically easier.
-We are bullish on small businesses.
+When one person can automate accounting, marketing, support, and programming tasks, launching small-scale businesses becomes dramatically easier.
+We’re bullish on small businesses.

-In fact, AI-driven removal of entry barriers may be the solution to today’s widening wealth gap.
+In fact, eliminating entry barriers via AI may be the solution to our current inequality crisis.

 The internet killed certain job categories—but created entirely new ones.
-AI may follow a similar pattern: compressing some white-collar functions while expanding self-directed economic participation elsewhere.
+AI may follow a similar pattern: compressing certain white-collar functions while expanding self-directed economic participation elsewhere.

 The “Death of SaaS” Narrative

-AI is clearly pressuring traditional SaaS (Software-as-a-Service) business models.
-Procurement teams’ negotiations have grown tougher; some long-tail software products face structural headwinds.
+AI is clearly pressuring the traditional SaaS (Software-as-a-Service) business model.
+Procurement teams negotiate harder; some long-tail software products face structural headwinds.
 But SaaS is merely a delivery mechanism—not the endpoint of value creation.

 The next generation of software will be adaptive, agent-driven, outcome-based, and deeply integrated.
 Winners won’t be providers of static tools—but those most adept at adapting to change.

 Every technological shift rearranges the stack.
 Companies pricing static workflows will inevitably struggle.
-Those with data, trust, compute, energy, and verification stand to thrive.
+Those possessing data, trust, compute, energy, and verification may thrive.

-Margin compression at one layer doesn’t signal collapse of the entire digital economy—it signals transformation.
+Margin compression at one layer doesn’t mean collapse of the entire digital economy—it signals transformation.

 AI Commercially Restructures Markets

-Bears argue “agentic commerce” will eliminate intermediaries and strip away fees.
-To some extent, yes—when friction falls, extracting fees grows harder.
+Bearish views hold that agentic commerce will eliminate intermediaries and fees.
+To some extent, yes—when friction declines, fee extraction becomes harder.

-As shown below, stablecoin transaction volumes were already surging even before AI reached its current state.
+As shown below, stablecoin transaction volumes were already surging—even before AI matured into its current form.
 Why?
-Because markets always reward efficiency.
+Because markets always favor efficiency.

 Lower systemic friction also expands transaction volume.
-When price discovery improves and transaction costs fall, more economic activity occurs—a bullish dynamic.
+When price discovery improves and transaction costs fall, more economic activity occurs—a bullish trend.

-Agents acting on consumers’ behalf may compress platform profits built on “habit.”
-Yet they simultaneously boost total demand by lowering search costs and improving efficiency.
+Agents acting on behalf of consumers may compress platform profits built on “habit.”
+Yet simultaneously, they boost total demand by lowering search costs and increasing efficiency.

 Productivity Is the Core Variable

 The ultimate determinant of the optimistic outcome is productivity.
-If AI delivers sustained productivity gains in healthcare, government administration, logistics, manufacturing, and energy optimization, the result is abundance and lowered barriers to access for all humanity.
+If AI delivers sustained productivity gains in healthcare, government administration, logistics, manufacturing, and energy optimization, the result is abundance and broader access for all humanity.

-Even sustained incremental productivity gains of 1–2% compound into massive effects over a decade.
+Even persistent 1–2% incremental productivity growth compounds into massive effects over a decade.

-The macroeconomic transformation triggered by AI has already spawned some of the best investment opportunities in history—our team has spent countless hours researching and maintaining leadership in this space.
+The macroeconomic transformation driven by AI has already birthed some of the best investment opportunities in history.
+This is the field we’ve spent countless hours researching—and where we maintain continuous leadership.

-As shown below, productivity has already begun accelerating sharply due to AI.
-U.S. labor productivity surged in Q3 2025—the strongest growth in two years:
+As shown below, productivity has begun accelerating rapidly under AI’s influence.
+U.S. labor productivity surged in Q3 2025—posting its strongest growth in two years:

-The bearish view assumes productivity gains accrue exclusively to AI model builders, without broad spillover.
+The bearish view assumes productivity gains flow exclusively to AI model builders—without broad spillover.
 The optimistic view holds that price compression and new market formation will distribute those gains widely.

 Abundance Reduces Conflict—Not Just Costs

 If AI substantially lowers production costs for energy, manufacturing design, logistics, and services, the global economic pie expands.
-As productivity rises and marginal costs fall, economic growth becomes less dependent on seizing others’ advantages.
+When productivity rises and marginal costs fall, growth becomes less dependent on seizing others’ advantages.
 This could end war—and usher in the most peaceful era in human history.

-Economic warfare follows the same logic—such as the year-long trade war we’re currently experiencing.
+Economic warfare follows the same logic—such as the year-long trade war we’re currently in.

-Tariffs are tools of resource-scarce worlds—designed to shield domestic industries from cost competition.
-But if AI collapses production costs everywhere, why do we need tariffs?
+Tariffs are tools of protectionism in a resource-scarce world—shielding domestic industry from cost competition.
+But if AI collapses production costs globally, why do we need tariffs?
 In a high-abundance environment, protectionism becomes economically inefficient.

-History shows that periods of accelerated technological adoption tend to reduce global conflict over the long term.
-Post-WWII industrial expansion dampened incentives for major powers to engage in direct confrontation.
+History shows that periods of accelerated technological progress tend to reduce global conflict over the long term.
+Post-WWII industrial expansion lowered the incentive for major powers to engage in direct confrontation.

 AI-driven abundance may accelerate this dynamic.
-If energy management becomes more efficient, supply chains more resilient, and production more localized via automation, nations grow less vulnerable.
-As economic security rises, geopolitical aggression becomes irrational.
+If energy management becomes more efficient, supply chains more resilient, and production more localized through automation, nations grow less vulnerable.
+When economic security rises, geopolitical aggression ceases to be rational.

-The most optimistic AI outcome isn’t merely higher productivity or elevated stock indices—it’s a world where economic growth ceases to be a zero-sum game.
+The most optimistic AI outcome isn’t merely higher productivity or elevated stock indices—it’s a world where economic growth is no longer a zero-sum game.

 Conclusion: What If the World Doesn’t End?

 AI amplifies outcomes.
-If institutions fail to adapt, it amplifies fragility; if productivity outpaces disruption, it amplifies prosperity.
+If institutions fail to adapt, it amplifies fragility; if productivity outpaces destruction, it amplifies prosperity.

 Anthropic’s “takedowns” signal that workflows are being repriced—and cognitive labor is becoming cheap.
 This is a clear transition.

-But transition is not collapse—just as every major technological revolution initially appeared destabilizing.
+But transition is not collapse—as every major technological revolution initially appeared destabilizing.

-The most underappreciated possibility today is not utopia—but abundance.
+The most underestimated possibility today is not utopia—but abundance.
 AI may compress rents, reduce friction, and restructure labor markets—but it may also deliver the largest real productivity expansion in modern history.

 The difference between a “global intelligence crisis” and a “global intelligence boom” lies not in capability—but in adaptation.